 Rugby, as we know it, perished in Edmonton at the time of the Great Depression.
 It was revived in the spring of 1953, when the Edmonton Rugby Football Club was formed by a group of British immigrants and friends.
 Edmonton’s H.M.C.S.
 Nonsuch was the venue where recently arrived “Brits” would meet and “bend their elbows.”
 Naturally, the decision to start a rugger team was not long in the making.
 Sam Wright was one of the leading organizers of the effort.

 Edmonton Rugby Football Club – 1953

-Back Row – unknown, Freddy Calderwood, Noel Dante, unknown, unknown, Sam Wright, J. Mitchell
+Back Row – unknown, Freddy Calderwood, Noel Dante, unknown, Stan Wilson, Sam Wright, J. Mitchell